sidneykung/Housing_Price_Model/README.md

-# Kings County Housing Price Prediction Model
+# King County Housing Price Prediction Model

 For many machine learning projects, the goal is to create a model that best predicts the target variable on unseen data.
 In order to develop a model, we have a general process, but there is a lot of flexibility within this process.
 Even when working with the same data, people can produce different models by engineering different features, or by selecting certain features to include in the models. **There is no one correct way to create a model**.